SK-ALIJAN/E-Commerce-site-DUKAN/README.md

 # ❖ E-Commerce-site-DUKAN (Anthropologie Clone)

  <br>
-A E-commerse site of india , where you can buy diffrent diffrent product according to your need <br>
+This e-commerce website has been developed by a single person and includes features such as user authentication, login/sign-up functionality, and the ability to check user accounts.
+It also has a fully implemented "Add to Cart" feature for a seamless shopping experience.<br>
-Features : <br>
+❖ Features : <br>
 • Built Login Sign-up Authentication <br>
 • Add to Cart Implementation <br>
-# Tech Stack: <br>
+## Tech Stack: <br>
 ❖ Html ❖ Core Css ❖ Vanilla JavaScript ❖ MockApi ❖ Localstorage <br>
 <br>